 Many visitors who come to Lake Junaluska Conference and Retreat Center want to enjoy the outdoors.
 What better way to do this than to take advantage of the many hiking and walking trails located near our campus!
-There are plenty of outdoor trails that will suit everyone's desires, whether you and your family want to enjoy a leisurely stroll around Lake Junaluska or tackle mountainous terrain on one trails located in the Pisgah National Forest or Great Smoky Mountain National Park.
+There are plenty of outdoor trails that will suit everyone's desires, whether you and your family want to enjoy a leisurely stroll around Lake Junaluska or tackle mountainous terrain on one of the trails located in the Pisgah National Forest or Great Smoky Mountain National Park.
 For more information about the hiking and walking trails in the area, check out our links below.

 The Lake Junaluska walking trail is a wonderful way to enjoy the outdoors and discover the beauty and serenity of the lake.
 Check out our walking trail guide, which features historical descriptions of various locations seen around the lake as visitors walk along the trail.
 Find out more information about our walking trail.